lizbinskik2/co-expression-probability/README.md

 # co-expression-probability

-These MatLab scripts calculate the probability of a given neuron co-expressing two neurotranmsitters.
+These MatLab scripts calculate the probability of a given neuron co-expressing two neurotransmitters.
 The script calculates co-expression probabilities for a population of 360 neurons that individually express GABA, Myoinhibitory peptide (MIP), Tachykinin (TKK), FMRFamide.
 Code can be altered to include the total # of neurons in a given neural population and the avg # (and stdev) of neurons that express each transmitter.
 The random_probability_script assumes no expression dependencies, and thus the predicitons of co-expression are based purely on chance co-expression based